Abizern/Abizern.github.io/content/posts/aoc-day2-red-nosed-reports.md

 }
 ```

-And, again, a filter and count gives my the answer.
+And, again, a filter and count gives me the answer.

 ## Complexity {#complexity}